putaojuice/tp/docs/DeveloperGuide.md

 * `FindTaskCommandParser#parse()` :  Parses the user input and returns a `FindTaskCommand` Object.
 * `TaskList#findTask()` : Finds and returns tasks matching keyword from user input (ignores case sensitivity)

-Given Below is an example usage scenario and how the find task feature works.
+Given below is an example usage scenario and how the find task feature works.

 The following activity diagram shows the workflow of add task operation: